Categories | Class Description | Competition Attire | Judging Criteria

 Round #2 - Muscle Tone

-• The key is to come in conditioned and not overly muscular, too striated or hard looking.
+The key is to come in conditioned and not overly muscular, too striated or hard looking.
 Too much overall muscle mass or appearing to be at the same physical level of a bodybuilding competitor is not Fit Body.
 Example: Shoulders/Arms ripped and too vascular.
 Some separation is required to display the different muscle groups and proper execution of the (5) Mandatory poses is essential.
 Both rounds will be scored equally to come up with the final placement.

-CLASSIC MEN Divisions
+CLASSIC MEN DIVISION DEFINITIONS

-Classic Overview
+CLASSIC Overview

 Classic Physique emphasizes symmetry and presentation, specifically the artistry of posing.
 Athletes will be split into height classes, depending on the number of competitors, as evenly and competitively as possible.
 Athletes shall wear black classic posing trunks up to 4.5" on the side.
 Bodybuilding trunks are not allowed.

-Classic Judging Criteria
+CLASSIC Judging Criteria

 Round #1 SYMMETRY